visual-ds/rev/README.md

 - **revision**

-    There are ten categories to classify, the same ones presented in the paper [ReVision: Automated Classification, Analysis and Redesign of Chart Images](http://vis.stanford.edu/papers/revision):
+    Model trained with the following ten categories, using the data presented in the paper [ReVision: Automated Classification, Analysis and Redesign of Chart Images](http://vis.stanford.edu/papers/revision):
     - AreaGraph
     - BarGraph
     - LineGraph